freenas/freenas-docs/userguide/sharing.rst

 to be grown, then press :guilabel:`Edit zvol`.
 In the example shown in
 :numref:`Figure %s <iscsi_zvol_lun_fig>`,
-the current size of the zvol named *zvol1* is 4GB.
+the current size of the zvol named *zvol1* is 4 GiB.

 .. _iscsi_zvol_lun_fig: